Marketing to Children & Teenagers

 Special attention needs to be given to the sensitive issues surrounding marketing to children and teens.

-Sections K and L of the Canadian Marketing Code of Ethics and Standards provide marketers with clear guidance on appropriate business practices when marketing to young people.
-These sections cover several key issues including the definition of age, consent, privacy protection and current practices when marketing and communicating with children.
+Section K of the Canadian Marketing Code of Ethics and Standards provides marketers with guidance on appropriate business practices when marketing to young people.
+This section covers several key issues including the definition of age, consent, privacy protection and current practices when marketing and communicating with children and teenagers.

 Children’s Advertising Clearance